 This Committee was initially established in 2003, and then has been repeatedly reformed in all subsequent terms of the Board, and last formation occurred after election of the new Board of Directors on 18/3/2018.
-The duties of the Committee include assisting the Board in carrying out its supervisory responsibilities by reviewing the financial data presented to the Shareholders and other relevant parties and monitoring the findings and comments in the Audit Reports prepared by the Internal Audit and External Auditors.
+The duties of the Committee include assisting the Board in carrying out its supervisory responsibilities by reviewing internal controls on financial reporting to ensure that the financial data presented to the Shareholders and other relevant parties are free from material misstatement and monitoring the findings and comments in the Audit Reports prepared by the Internal Audit and External Auditors.
 The Committee ensures the compliance of the departments and employees with the Board Policies, applicable laws, regulations, and instructions.
 The Committee submits to the Board periodical reports about the results of its activities.
 The Committee does not include any Member who was previously employed by the Company's External Auditor.
-The Committee held six meetings in the year 2019.
-Below are Members of the Audit Committee:
+The Committee held six meetings in the year 2020.
+Below are the Members of the Audit Committee: